arcdelta/.sh-files/README.md

 $ echo "source `pwd`/rc/*.sh" >> ~/.zshrc
 ```

-> If you're not sure what one or another alias stands for, you can simply you use `which <aliases>`.
+> If you're not sure what one or another alias stands for, you can simply use `which <aliases>`.
 >
 > ```bash
 > $ which gcm gai